rmascarenhas/ecp/chap04/notes.md

 are permitted to be used at the left side of an assignment.

 * Array addresses are static and known at compile time.
-In contrast, the current value of a pointer must be retrieved at runtime.
+In contrast, the current value of a pointer can be changed and is retrieved at runtime.
 For that reason, **arrays are not modifiable `lvalue`s**.

 * Only the definition of an array must contain its size limit.
 Later declarations can merely contain the type information, without the size (being an _incomplete type_).